ljbo82/m-conf/README.md

 # ... or it can be accessed using a flattened path:
 key_flat = cfg['section.key1']

-# Both access methods leads to the same referenced object
+# Both access methods lead to the same referenced object.
 assert key == key_flat and key is key_flat
 ```